exercism/c/concepts/loops/about.md

 }
 ```

-This is less verbose than the `while` loop equivalent, and yet it is still
+This is less verbose than the `while` loop equivalent, and yet it is still readable.
-readable.

-The initializing and updating sections of the `for` loop may handle more than
+The initializing and updating sections of the `for` loop may handle more than one variable by using the comma operator to separate expressions within the conditions.
-one variable.

 ```c
     int i, j;